 Mistake #9 – Slow Response

 Your responses to offers should be as prompt as reasonably possible.
 If you are slow, the mindset of the Buyer can change out of the “buy” mode, or he/she can find another property.
-And prompt responses by your list agent are even more important.
+And prompt responses by your Listing Agent are even more important.
+This is absolutely critical.
 Check his/her responses from time to time.